 Things to do in Joshua Tree with kids

-From the unique rock formations and namesake Joshua Trees in the park to the weird and wonderful art installations and wild west vibes in the surrounding area, there’s lot of fun to be had in Joshua Tree with kids!
+From the unique rock formations and namesake Joshua Trees in the park to the weird and wonderful art installations and wild west vibes in the surrounding area, there’s a lot of fun to be had in Joshua Tree with kids!

 Joshua Tree National Park is the meeting point of the Mojave and the Colorado Deserts.
 The other worldly, barren desert landscape is dotted with its signature Joshua Trees and prickly cacti.
 With its short and easy hikes and quirky rock formations, Joshua Tree has plenty to captivate kids